 These types of programs also help build and nurture long-term relationships with customers.
 If your landscaping business provides a good service at a reasonable price, there’s no reason why customers won’t hire you season after season.

-Besides, it generally costs more to find and engage with new customers than retain existing ones.
+Besides, when it comes to marketing strategies for landscaping businesses, it generally costs more to find and engage with new customers than retain existing ones.
 Referred customers have an 18% lower churn rate than customers acquired by other means.
 Furthermore, businesses with rewards-based programs can expect 81% more engagement from their customer base.

-Local SEO is critical to maintaining and promoting your business’s online presence.
+Local SEO is a critical part of landscaping digital marketing that maintains and promotes your business’s online presence.
 Without consistent and accurate information, it’s impossible for new customers and search engines to find, verify and promote your company.

 Any business that has a physical location or serves a geographical area benefits from local SEO.
 Google figured out that people frequently searched for businesses in their immediate area and adapted its algorithm to proximity factors.